 Mainz Biomed Provides Year-End 2022 Corporate Review

-/EIN News/ -- BERKELEY, US and MAINZ, Germany , Jan.
+BERKELEY, US and MAINZ, Germany , Jan.
 03, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
-(NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today a corporate summary for the fiscal year ended December 31, 2022.
+MYNZ ("Mainz Biomed" or the "Company"), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today a corporate summary for the fiscal year ended December 31, 2022.

 Key Commercial, Operational and Product Development Highlights